mohamed-lifa7/Bondi-design/README.md

 ## Technologies Used

-List all the technologies or libraries used in the project.
+All the technologies and libraries used in the project.

 - HTML
 - CSS